Family sues Little League over bunk bed fall, head injury

 “He’s not doing well.
 The more recent development, after a third craniotomy, is seizures.
 It’s been a long road,” Fulginiti said.
 Easton had been hospitalized in Pennsylvania and Utah before his discharge last week, he said.

 The negligence lawsuit, filed by Jace and Nancy Oliverson on Friday in Philadelphia, said there was no railing on the top bunk.
-A spokesperson for Little League International said the league would not comment on the pending suit.
+Kevin Fountain, a spokesperson for Little League International, said the league would not comment on the pending suit.
 Savoy Contract Furniture of Williamsport did not immediately respond to messages seeking comment.

 Easton, a pitcher and outfielder with the Snow Canyon team from Santa Clara in southwestern Utah, fell in his sleep, Fulginiti said.
 The lawsuit seeks more than $50,000 for the boy’s care, along with punitive damages.